 I imagine the majority of them would still raise their hands; the Mormons, the Catholics, the Pentecostals, the Baptists, the Buddhists, the Muslims, the Hindus, the Jews, the Scientologists, the Seventh Day Adventists, the Jehovah’s Witnesses, even the Raelians — all of them!
-And while they might look around and appreciate the problem this presents, few would change their mind.
+And while they might look around and appreciate the irony, few would change their mind.

-But to the outsider observing this event, their systems for establishing truth are clearly flawed.
-Clearly, most of these believers are wrong, and lack the ability to identify truth.
-But how did this happen?
+But to an outsider observing this event, their systems for establishing truth is clearly flawed.
+Logically, most of these believers are wrong, and they seem to lack the ability to determine truth.
+But how exactly does this happen?

-I suspect this is due to the tactics and poor standards for evidence employed by religions to establish their truths, such as:
+I suspect this is due to the various tactics employed by religions to establish their truths, such as: